 Or Use Your Mobile / Email

 Motorcycles can be broadly classified into two realms, road bikes and off-roaders.
 Most road bikes aren't really good performers on any surfaceexcept for tarmac, off-roaders will run on tarmac but won't feel most comfortable doing the same.
 So in this tusslebetween off and on road skills was born the class of dual sport motorcycles, bikes which take the dirt head on and glidecomfortably on normal roads.
-The top cream of dual sport motorcycles is constituted by the class of bikes known as Adventure Touring Bikes.
+The top cream of dual sport motorcycles is constituted by the class of bikes known as Adventure Bikes in India or Best Touring Bike in India .
+Best motorcycle in India.

 These are big, brawny motorcycles flaunting unconventional aesthetics and big bore, high capacity engines (usually 1000cc or more) putting out tidal waves of torque to get you out of any tricky situations.
 Apart from just being able to hold their own on off-road conditions, they are equally capable of running smoothly on tarmac.
 They are loaded to the brim with creature comforts and can be ridden for week long cross-country trips without tiring the rider or showing signs of fatigue, themselves.

 Nowadays they are laden with technologyborrowed from Supersport siblings to further enhance the riding experience.
-In a country like ours where road conditions are very inconsistent, Adventure Tourers are the need of the hour and are gaining popularityat a massive rate.
-So, without any further ado, let's have a look at what we consider are the ‘5 best Adventure Touring Bikes’, we have for sale in the country.
+In a country like ours where road conditions are very inconsistent, Adventure bikes are the need of the hour and are gaining popularityat a massive rate.
+So, without any further ado, let's have a look at what we consider are the 5 best Adventure Touring Bikes, we have for sale in the country.

 Max Torque: 125 Nm at 6500 RPM